pCloud Review

 pCloud Pricing

-pCloud is available across several different pricing plans, all of which featuring varying levels of cloud storage and offering both annual or lifetime pricing options.
-A 10GB free account is also available providing both a very usable service in its own right as well as a great way of testing out the full pCloud offering prior to purchase!
+pCloud is available on several different pricing plans, all of which featuring varying levels of cloud storage and offering both annual or lifetime pricing options.
+A 10GB free account is also available which provides a very usable service in its own right as well as a great way of testing out the full pCloud offering.
+Pricing plans (at time of writing) are as follows:

 • 10GB Free Account – 100% free to use!